 Grab your favourite drink, have a look around the blog and once you've fallen in love with that you see, contact me ASAP!
 Let's get your incredible day on my calendar, and let's create memories that you'll remember for a lifetime.

-If you are an expecting momma, you may have read that prenatal yoga has many potential benefits during pregnancy.
-Not only can improve your quality of sleep, reduce stress & anxiety, increase flexibility & endurance that can help with childbirth, it can also decrease some physical ailments like muscle pain.
-If you are wondering where you can take prenatal yoga classes in Kelowna, here are some options.
+If you are an expecting Momma, you may have read that prenatal yoga has many potential benefits during pregnancy.
+Aside from improving your quality of sleep and reducing stress & anxiety, prenatal yoga increases flexibility & endurance, which can help with childbirth, and decreases physical ailments like muscle pain & stiffness.
+If you are wondering where you can take prenatal yoga classes in Kelowna, here are some fantastic teachers and studios.

 Laura Martini brings her 17 years of yoga practice and 15 years of teaching to you with both prenatal yoga classes and Baby & Me yoga classes.
 Courses are held at her Mandala Studio.
 In addition to their in studio session, Laura offers online options for people looking for more flexibility.
 She notes that the “relationship between motherhood and yoga has become an obsession of mine” and relishes opportunities to teach these courses.

 Locating in both Kelowna and just to the north in Lake Country, Invati Yoga & Wellness provides a wide variety of different yoga classes including recurring prenatal yoga classes.
 These 60 minute long classes focus on strengthening both your body and mind as you move quickly towards motherhood.
 This can be a great way to connect with other expecting moms in the community.